SavinaySingh/job-trends.agent/README.md

-# LabourLens: AI-Powered Insights into Labour Market Trends 📈
+# LabourLens: Understanding impact of AI on Labour Market 📈

 ## Motivation
 - Labor market data is scattered across reports and sources